Magazine

 Vegetables and goats

-Kamala Khadka invests her microfinance in agriculture and livestock breeding.
+Kamala Khadka invests her seed funding in agriculture and livestock breeding.
 She can use her income to pay household costs and support the children's education.

 A food stand keeps growing and growing

 Sikor Kamara trades and sells various food products such as rice, corn and sugar.
-After the first year, she was able to pass on her microfinance.
+After the first year, she was able to pass on her seed funding .
 Her business grew so much that she can pay for her children's education.

 School education for the children at last - made possible by a food stand